therealOri/oCrypt0r/DOCUMENTATION.md

 __ __

 **Arguments:**
 - `file_path` = The path to the file you want encrypted.
-Example: `/home/therealOri/Projects/example.txt`
+> Example: `/home/therealOri/Projects/example.txt` for encrypting and `example.txt.oCrypted` for decrypting.
 - `enc_key` = The key used to encrypt the string.
 - `enc_salt` = A salt that will be used with the key for the encryption.
 __ __